NOTICE OF PRIVACY PRACTICES

 Health-Related Products and Services: We may use your medical information to inform you about health-related products, benefits and services we provide or treatment alternatives that may be of interest to you.
 We will call or send you reminders of your medical appointments or the preventive services that you need according to your age or health condition.

 With Your Authorization: You may give us a written authorization to disclose your medical information to anyone for any purpose.
-Activities such as marketing of non-health related products or services or the sale of health information must be authorized by you.
-In these cases your health care won’t be affected if you denied the authorization.
+Activities such as marketing of non-health related products services or use of your psychotherapy notes or the sale of health information must be authorized by you.
+In these cases, your health care won’t be affected if you denied the authorization.
+Other uses and disclosures not described in the notice will be made only with the individual’s written authorization

 You may revoke the authorization in writing at any time.
 Your revocation will not affect any use or disclosure permitted by your authorization while it was in effect.
 We will keep copies of the authorizations and revocations executed by you.